SAP/luigi/docs/authorization-events.md

 # Authorization events

->NOTE: For testing and learning purposes, you can use the [Luigi Fiddle page](https://fiddle.luigi-project.io) where you can configure a sample Luigi application.
+>NOTE: For learning and testing purposes, you can use the [Luigi Fiddle](https://fiddle.luigi-project.io) page where you can configure a sample Luigi application.

 Luigi provides life cycle events which it can trigger internally or by authorization providers.
 Events are part of the **auth** configuration object and have to be functions.
 They can be executed asynchronously.